 BuzzFeed is a popular news and entertainment website that generates revenue through native advertising.

 BuzzFeed’s native ads are designed to seamlessly blend into its content and offer a more engaging user experience, resulting in higher CPM rates.
-BuzzFeed also utilizes audience segmentation to offer more targeted advertising options and generate higher CPM rates.
+BuzzFeed also utilizes audience segmentation to offer more targeted advertising options and generate higher cost per impression rates.

 The New York Times